realtime-ai/realtime-ai/README.md

 The project consists of three main components:

-- **AI SDK (WebRTC)**: Captures and processes audio and video streams on the client side using the WebRTC protocol, including tasks such as audio/video encoding and preliminary inference.
+- **AI SDK **: Captures and processes audio and video streams on the client side using the WebRTC protocol, including tasks such as audio/video encoding and preliminary inference.

 - **WebRTC Gateway**: Manages signaling, handles NAT/firewall traversal, and forwards media streams.
 It also supports load balancing with the AI Service.